KisnaIsOP/AITherapist/README.md

-# Mindful Chat - AI Therapist
+# Nirya - Your AI Mental Health Companion

-A supportive and empathetic AI-powered mental health chat application built with Flask and Google's Gemini AI.
+Nirya is an empathetic AI-powered mental health companion built with Flask and Google's Gemini AI.
+Named after the Sanskrit word for wisdom and guidance, Nirya provides a supportive space for emotional well-being and personal growth.

 ## Features

-- 🤖 AI-powered empathetic conversations
+- 🤖 Empathetic AI conversations with personalized support
-- 📝 Personal journaling section
+- 📝 Personal journaling for self-reflection
-- 🙏 Gratitude list tracking
+- 🙏 Gratitude practice tracking
-- ⏲️ Mindfulness timer
+- ⏲️ Mindfulness timer for meditation
 - 💭 Emotion tracking and analysis
 - ⭐ User feedback system
-- 🔗 Support resources integration
+- 🔗 Mental health resources integration

 ## Tech Stack